Chapter 4

 many hundreds of M¤.

-directly into a large black hole ,
+directly into a large black holes,

 without the need for star formation and evolution - without

 collapse into black holes of stellar masses.
+Especially during

 3. In a hypothetical